Pairs of Clark Unitary Operators on the Bidisk and their Taylor Joint Spectra: Introduction and Overview

 and their associated compressed shifts

-should be fairly complicated, see eg. \cite{BickelLiaw} and references provided there.
+(where $P_{{\phi}} \colon H^2(\D^2)\to K_{\phi}$ denotes orthogonal projection) should be fairly complicated, see eg. \cite{BickelLiaw,BhaDas} and references provided there.

 Nevertheless, there has been considerable recent progress on function theory in polydisks and associated operator theory.
 We do not give a comprehensive overview here, we merely focus on developments that are particularly relevant to the results in the present paper.
+Model spaces (also called Beurling quotient modules) have recently been characterized in terms of certain operator-theoretic conditions in \cite[Theorem 1.1]{BhaDas}.
 Inspired by work of E. Doubtsov \cite{Doubt2020}, Clark measures on $\T^2$ associated with rational inner functions have been studied in great detail \cite{BickelSolaI, BickelSolaII, cal2}, and detailed structure formulas for these measures have been obtained.
 See \cite{cal1,BergqvistI, jac} for further extensions.

 In this paper, we investigate generalizations of Clark theory to two variables by studying commuting Clark unitaries $(U^1_{\alpha}, U^2_{\alpha})$ obtained from compressions of the shifts $(T_1,T_2)$ to two-variable model spaces.\footnote{Terminology varies across the literature, but in this paper, we take `Clark unitary (operator)' to mean a perturbation of a compressed shift on a model space into a unitary operator.
 We will also encounter the unitary operators that embed model spaces in certain $L^2$ spaces; we will refer to such operators as `Clark embedding operators'.
-We caution that in two or more variables, these embedding operators are isometric but not always surjective!} Our goals include giving a description of such unitaries and showing that, at least in the case of rational inner (RIFs) $\phi$, the Taylor joint spectrum of the unitaries (defined below) is equal to the support of the Clark measure $\sigma_{\alpha}$, a one-dimensional subset of the two-torus.
+We caution that in two or more variables, these embedding operators are isometric but not always surjective!} Our goals include giving a description of such unitaries, investigating their properties, and showing that, at least in the case of rational inner function (RIF) $\phi$, the Taylor joint spectrum of the unitaries (defined below) is equal to the support of the Clark measure $\sigma_{\alpha}$, a one-dimensional subset of the two-torus.
 Since several methods for constructing RIFs with prescribed properties are known, our results produce a wide range of examples of sets that can arise as Taylor spectra for natural operators acting on spaces of holomorphic functions on the bidisk.